WHT-RBT/SQL-Employee-Challenge/README.md

 WHEN I choose to add an employee <br>
 THEN I am prompted to enter the employee’s first name, last name, role, and manager, and that employee is added to the database <br>
 WHEN I choose to update an employee role <br>
-THEN I am prompted to select an employee to update and their new role and this information is updated in the database <br>
+THEN I am prompted to select an employee to update and their new role and this information is updated in the database <br><br>

 ## Getting Started

 > To use this application you first need to install all dependencies below from the command line:
 >
-Requirements before starting:
+>Requirements before starting:
 > - npm install
 > - npm install express mysql2
 > - npm i inquirer@8.2.4